Careers360 Logo

 Introduction to Functions:

-A function is a relation between a set of inputs and a set of possible outputs where each input is related to exactly one output.
-The set of inputs is called the domain and the set of possible outputs is called the codomain.
+Think of a function as this relation between a set of inputs, and a set of potential outputs where, for every single input you pick, it matches exactly one output , no more no less.
+The collection of inputs is usually called the domain, while the set of possible results is called the codomain.

 Notation: